The Metis Nation, The MNO, and a Jarring Report On Identity

 A phalanx is defined as a compact or close-knit body of people, a formation of infantry carrying overlapping shields and long spears.
 Perfect.
 That’s what they were – overlapping shields of love and spears of hope.
 The rest of that foundation was formidably filled out by all the family and friends who rallied around them.

 No matter their role as those weapons of love and hope, every one of them, including the calvary of determined medical personnel was there in common spirit.
-All were there to throw everything they could at that God-damned tumour.
+All were there to throw everything they could at that god-damned tumor.

 They did it well for ten amazing years.
 It wasn’t a smooth trip for sure, but they fought those ups and downs with purpose.
 He and his family were also determined to instill something meaningful into what would seem to be a senseless, painful ordeal.